netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

 Ensure that:

 -  Admin partitions are configured on the Netscaler appliance.
 For instructions see, [Configure admin partitions](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition/admin-partition-access-and-configure.html).
--  Create a partition user specifically for the Citrix ingress controller.
-Citrix ingress controller configures the Netscaler using this partition user account.
+-  Create a partition user specifically for the Netscaler ingress controller.
+Netscaler ingress controller configures the Netscaler using this partition user account.
 Ensure that you do not associate this partition user to other partitions in the Netscaler appliance.

 **Note:**
     For SSL-related use cases in the admin partition, ensure that you use Netscaler version 12.0–56.8 and above.

-**To deploy the Citrix ingress controller for Netscaler with admin partitions:**
+**To deploy the Netscaler ingress controller for Netscaler with admin partitions:**

 1. Download the [citrix-k8s-ingress-controller.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) using the following command: